 Thoracic/Lumbosacral Orthosis (TLSO)

-A orthosis utilized for the treatment of disorders involving the thoracic and lumbosacral spine.
+A orthosis used to treat disorders involving the thoracic and lumbosacral spine.

 Multiple bowden cable and housing systems used for actuation of more than one component or control action.

 Two Site – Five Function Myoelectric Control

 The use of two EMG muscle potential sites used for proportional or digital actuation of five functions of two electric powered hand, elbow and/or wrist components with a multi-functional control multiplex myoelectric processor.
 One of the five functions is used for mode switching between the two components being controlled.